 You may have both federal and Rhode Island state tax withheld from your retirement allowance.

-To do this, you must complete the Certificate of Tax Withholding Preference or Tax Withholding Change form.
-The amount you have withheld can also be changed at any time by adjusting your withholdings online55.
+To do this, you must complete IRS Form W-4P and the Rhode Island State Tax Withholding Certificate.
+The amount you have withheld can also be changed at any time.